zach-wahrer/mpv/README.md

 ## Getting Started
 ---
-MPV is currently in the early stages of development.
+MPV is currently in development.
 If you'd like to help out, feel free to jump in. :-)

 ### Prerequisites
 **Current requirements:**
 * Python3
 * Python3 Modules
   - Flask
-  - OS
   - Requests
-  - Re
-  - CSV
   - [MySQL Connector](https://www.mysql.com/products/connector/)
   - Bokeh (v1.4.0)
 * MySQL

 ### Installing
 1. On your MySQL server, create a table called `mpv`.
-Make sure `Collation` is set to `utf8_unicode_ci`.
 Create a user and give them access to it.

 2. Open `helpers.py` and change the `MYSQL_USER`, `MYSQL_ADDRESS` variables to your new username and server address.
 Do the same for `setup/db_setup.py`.